 Every time I am in Israel, I find new and interesting activities in Tel Aviv – like the time I was walking along Rothschild and found myself in the middle of a silent concert: I spotted a small crowd, two musicians seemingly playing without making any noise, wore a pair headphones I was offered and listened to some great music, dancing along to tunes that passers-by could not hear.

 I know that it isn’t every day that one may bump into a silent concert.
 Either way, Tel Avis is a lot of fun throughout the year, and you should visit for sure.
 Here are 21 things to do in Tel Aviv to make the most of it.

 21 Fun Things To Do In Tel Aviv

 Go on a city tour

-Going on a city tour is one of the best things to do in Tel Aviv to properly discover the city.
+Going on a city tour is one of the best things to do to properly discover the city.
 A good walking tour will hit most of the places to visit in Tel Aviv, such as the Tel Aviv Museum of Art; Habima Square and the Helena Rubinstein Pavilion; Rabin Memorial; Reading, the old power station; Rothschild Boulevard and even the beaches and the waterfront.
 A fun way to explore the city is that of going on a segway tour of Tel Aviv.

 Explore Old Jaffa